-for each Qualified Transmission Upgrade, the megawatt quantity cleared by such Qualified Transmission Upgrade if it is in service during the Performance Assessment Interval, and zero if it is not in service during such Performance Assessment Interval.
+for each Qualified Transmission Upgrade, the megawatt quantity cleared by such Qualified Transmission Upgrade if it is in service during the Performance Assessment Interval, and zero if it is not in service during such Performance Assessment Interval. and

-s
+For each DER Capacity Aggregation Resource, the sum of Aggregated DERs calculated in accordance with the generation resource, storage resource, demand resource, and energy efficiency resource calculations herein.

 Tariff, Attachment Q